Some Balthisar Tidy HTML FAQ’s

 Balthisar Tidy and Balthisar Tidy Classic are distributed via the Mac App Store, and are kept in parity with Balthisar Tidy distributed from this website.
 HTML Tidy is a simple Terminal application that experiences rapid development.
 Because the App Store release process is slow, it’s often the case that HTML Tidy will have some sort of improvements made to it versus Balthisar Tidy.

 If there are any Earth-shattering changes, we will be sure to push the changes to the App Store as soon as possible.

 App Store version?
 Is this a money grab?

 Nope.
 Balthisar Tidy in the App Store is absolutely free.
 No advertisements, no nag messages, and in short, no reason not to use it exists.

 It’s open source!
 You can’t put it in the App Store!

 Sure I can.
 It’s open source because I want it to be.
 And although it uses some other open source code, that’s all BSD-style licensed.

 That’s correct.
-The source code is on github, and you can build Balthisar Tidy for Work yourself.
+The source code is on github, and you can build Balthisar Tidy yourself.
 You could probably submit your own copy to the App Store, too, if you wanted to be a person no one in the world likes.